n8io/status-slacker/README.md

 # status-slacker
 A single company, multiple team status bot for Slack.

+## Features
+* This bot direct messages each team member on a configurable schedule
+* Conversation questions are fully customizable
+* Pull request, code review, and ticket urls are automatically parsed and linkified with cleaner text
+* Schedule timezone is configurable per team configuration
+* Admin users can view team configurations without leaving Slack
+* Supports multi-team users
+* Supports multiple channel summary posting per team
+* Supports both global and team level "Do Not Disturb" dates
+* Status summaries can be set to a unique color per user
+* It's free

 ## How it works

 1. Using a Slack bot, it will send out a direct message to each member of the team on a set schedule.